 may not have a problem.
 To learn what the results mean for you, talk with your healthcare

-A test showing small amphetamine concentrations in your body is not necessarily cause
+A test showing small amphetamine concentrations in your body is not always cause for

 The results of this test only show the amount of amphetamine in your system at the

 time of the test.
-Healthcare providers diagnose amphetamine use only after a physical
+Providers diagnose amphetamine use only after a physical exam.
+This

-exam that includes taking your personal history and talking with you.
-If you have
+exam includes taking your personal history and talking with you.
+If you have a problem

-a problem with amphetamine use, your healthcare provider can suggest treatment for
+with amphetamine use, your provider can suggest treatment for addiction, drug use,

 How is this test done?